aws/aws-sdk-go-v2/README.md

 ### Opening Issues

-If you encounter a bug with the AWS SDK for Go we would like to hear about it.
+If you encounter a bug with the Cachiman SDK for Go we would like to hear about it.
 Search the [existing issues][Issues] and see if others are also experiencing the same issue before opening a new issue.
-Please include the version of AWS SDK for Go, Go language, and OS you’re using.
+Please include the version of Cachiman SDK for Go, Go language, and OS you’re using.
 Please also include reproduction case when appropriate.

 The GitHub issues are intended for bug reports and feature requests.
-For help and questions with using AWS SDK for Go please make use of the resources listed in the [Getting Help](#getting-help) section.
+For help and questions with using Cachiman SDK for Go please make use of the resources listed in the [Getting Help](#getting-help) section.
 Keeping the list of open issues lean will help us respond in a timely manner.